Mitchelstown: History

 Before the development of Mitchelstown, a 7th-century settlement was established in the nearby townland of Brigown.
 Brigown (Irish: Brí Ghabhann, meaning "hill of the smiths") was founded by a monk named Fionnchú (Findchú in Old Irish), now popularly known as Saint Fanahan.
 On the eastern side of the town is a holy well associated with the saint that is traditionally visited on 25 November, his annual pattern day.
 By the 9th century, Brigown had a round tower (this tower was damaged in a lightning strike in 1720 and demolished in 1807).

 Mitchelstown itself is based at or near the site of a 13th-century Norman settlement called "Villa Michel".
 During the 13th century, "Villa Michel" was granted market rights giving it a commercial focus within the region.
-From about 1300 to 1600, the town was the property of the White Knights, Chiefs of the Clan Gibbon (FitzGibbons), a branch of the Earls of Desmond.
+From about 1300 to 1600, the town was the property of the White Knights, chiefs of the Clan Gibbon (FitzGibbons), a branch of the Earls of Desmond.
 The White Knights were lords over large portions of modern-day counties Cork, Limerick and Tipperary consisting of an estate of over 40,000 hectares.
-The first Mitchelstown Castle was built by the White Knights sometime in the 14th century and it lasted until the 1770s.
-The original town itself appears to have evolved from a cluster of cabins and laneways around this castle probably starting in the late-thirteenth or early-fourteenth centuries.
+The first Mitchelstown Castle was built by the White Knights during the 14th century and it lasted until the 1770s.
+The original town appears to have evolved from a cluster of cabins and laneways around this castle.

 The area known as Kingston College (or "King's Square") was built around 1764 by James King, 4th Baron Kingston for the cost of £12,000.
 It was initially established as housing for elderly, impoverished Protestants.
 When James died in 1764, his 10-year-old granddaughter Caroline FitzGerald inherited the estate.
-Five years later she married her 15-year-old cousin, Robert King, Viscount Kingsborough who himself later inherited large estates in counties Roscommon and Sligo.
-For a time, their joint land ownership was around 70,000 hectares.
+Five years later, she married her 15-year-old cousin, Robert King, Viscount Kingsborough.
 The revolutionary writer Mary Wollstonecraft, briefly worked as a governess to three of their daughters.